kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

-# Lab 2 : Analyze data in a Data Warehouse
+# Exercise 2 : Analyze data in a Data Warehouse
-In this lab, you will analyze the data within a relational data warehouse, leveraging SQL for querying and visualization, all within Microsoft Fabric.
+In this exercise, you will analyze the data within a relational data warehouse, leveraging SQL for querying and visualization, all within Microsoft Fabric.

-## Lab Objectives:
+## Objectives:
 - Task 1 : Create a Data Warehouse
 - Task 2 : Create tables and insert data
 - Task 3 : Define a Data Model